Thomas Laurent: 2015

-He stepped out of karting aged 17 in late 2015 and had twice tested a Formula 4 car but he was unhappy with the amount of money he required to progress to the category.
-He competed in 3 of the 4 rounds 2015–16 Asian Le Mans Series with Jackie Chan DC Racing alongside Ho-Pin Tung and David Cheng.
+Laurent stepped out of karting aged 17 in late 2015 and had twice tested a Formula 4 car but he was unhappy with the amount of money he required to progress to the category.
+He competed in three of the four rounds 2015–16 Asian Le Mans Series with Jackie Chan DC Racing alongside Ho-Pin Tung and David Cheng.
 They won all three races, but Laurent was only ranked second in the championship as Tung and Cheng won the opening round without him, leaving Laurent with a 25-point deficit.

 2016

 Laurent raced in the 2016 European Le Mans Championship in LMP3 for YMR in a Ligier JS P3 alongside Alexandre Cougnaud and Yann Ehrlacher.
 He finished 8th in the championship despite three retirements, and took a dominant win in the final round at Estoril.
 He also entered the Road To Le Mans race that year for DC Racing, alongside Cougnaud.
 Laurent took over the car in the lead and pulled away to win the race.

 Laurent returned to the Asian Le Mans Series for the 2016–17 season.
 He raced in LMP2, again for DC Racing alongside Tung and Gustavo Menezes.
 He missed the first round (which Tung and Menezes won in his absence) before they came second and first at Fuji and Buriram respectively.
 This left the No. 35 car with an 18-point lead coming into the final round.
 However they retired after a first corner accident, and lost the title.
 Laurent placed seventh in the drivers title.